xvzemin/tace/README.md

 For bugs or feature requests, please use the
 [TACE issue](https://github.com/xvzemin/tace/issues).

-For usage discussions, and community updates, you can join the TACE community through either QQ or Discord by scanning the corresponding QR code.
+For usage discussions, you can join the TACE community through QQ or Discord.

 <table>
   <tr>